-I watched five minutes of Good Morning America today, and this is what I saw:
+I watched five minutes of Good Morning America today, and this is what I saw—

 Second, a bunch of scary Trump stuff, so familiar it’s becoming boring.

-But for a fleeting moment today, I almost believed that Clinton was indeed quite reasonable—she looked pretty stately and surprisingly fresh for coming off the heels of pneumonia (How does she do it?!), but I quickly snapped out of it, and realized how effective the manipulation is.
+But for a fleeting moment today, I almost believed that Clinton was indeed reasonable—she looked pretty stately and surprisingly fresh for coming off the heels of pneumonia (How does she do it?!), but I quickly snapped out of it, and realized how effective the manipulation is.

 seasoned power-hungry politician speaking.

 None of what I saw in that five minutes this morning told any more of the truth than the seen-one-you’ve-seen-em-all morning show could spare, but instead, a Mad Men version of the truth, where cigarettes are healthy, and heavy drinking is harmless.

 The media only provokes us and pushes our buttons so that when someone “overreacts,” there’s someone handy to blame, giving our corporate owners all the more evidence of our need for whatever they’re pimping to us.

-I am frustrated, frightened, and chilled to the bone.
+It’s enough to make you frustrated, frightened, and chilled to the bone.

 Please understand the real purpose of what we see and hear, and who profits from it all.

-That’s all for today.
 I’m gonna go pet the cats now.